Skip to content

 The demo template ships with everything you need to explore Studio’s capabilities:

-• Pre-configured Zod schemas — multiple field types including string, date, boolean, enum, tags, and image fields that drive automatic form generation
+• Pre-configured Zod schemas — field types including string, date, boolean, enum, tag arrays, and optional image paths, all driving automatic form generation

 • Tailwind CSS styling — a styled Astro site with utility classes you can modify in real time